likeajumprope/Git_for_librarians/README.md

 ## Requirements

-1. Create a Github account (and remeber your login name and password!)
+1. A Github Account: Create a Github account (and remeber your login name and password!)
-2. Download and install Github Desktop.
+2. Github Desktop: Download and install Github Desktop.
+3. A text editor of choice.
+Examples are Atom, VScode

 ## This tutorial contains two parts